nrfconnect/sdk-nrf/samples/nrf9160/modem_shell/README.rst

 LTE link control changes and queries the state of the LTE connection.
 Many of the changes are applied when going to online mode for the next time.
 You can store some link subcommand parameters into settings, which are persistent between sessions.

+3GPP Release 14 features are enabled by default, which means they are set when going into normal mode and when booting up.
+For the list of supported features, refer to `3GPP Release 14 features AT command`_.
+To disable these features in normal mode,  use the ``link funmode --normal_no_rel14`` command.
+During autoconnect in bootup, use the ``link nmodeauto --enable_no_rel14`` command.

 Examples
 --------